 Amusing but also scary.
 The negative effects on the gut microbes of one person consuming an all fast food diet for 10 days occurred very quickly, and his gut microbes did not recover even 2 weeks after the fast food diet ended.
 Biggest problem seemed to be loss of gut diversity - about 40% of his gut bacterial species.
 Loss of gut diversity is considered a sign of ill health.
-Written by Tom Spector from The Conversation:
+Written by Tim Spector, with Tom Spector's assistance, from The Conversation:

 When Morgan Spurlock famously spent a month eating large portions of McDonalds for the purposes of his documentary Supersize Me, he gained weight, damaged his liver and claimed to have suffered addictive withdrawal symptoms.
 This was popularly attributed to the toxic mix of carbs and fat plus the added chemicals and preservatives in junk foods.
 But could there be another explanation?

 We may have forgotten others who really don’t enjoy fast food.
 These are the poor creatures that live in the dark in our guts.
 These are the hundred trillion microbes that outnumber our total human cells ten to one and digest our food, provide many vitamins and nutrients and keep us healthy.

 For the sake of science and research for my book The Diet Myth, I have been experimenting with several unusual diets and recorded their effects on my gut microbes...My son Tom, a final year student of genetics at the University of Aberystwyth suggested an additional crucial experiment: to track the microbes as they changed from an average western diet to an intensive fast food diet for over a week.